For further information on the Master of Commerce program, contact the Business School's Student Information Office on:

 Master of Commerce students complete two units of study:

-Master of Commerce students complete four to six foundational units of study.
+Master of Commerce students complete two to six foundational units of study.
 The available foundational units are as follows:

 (i) Foundational units from the University of Sydney Business School: